Michel-Nguegang/Michel-Nguegang/README.md

 ### Welcome 👋!

 <h1 align="center">Hello, I'm Michel Brian Nguegang</h1>
 <h3 align="center">I am a self-taught data analyst and graduate from the Ohio State University.
-With a background in business operations management, I decided to motivate myself into my new found passion mainly with SQL, Python, Tableau and Excel as its potential has the keys to world development.</h3>
+With a background in business operations management, I decided to motivate myself into combining my education with my new found passion mainly with SQL, Python, Tableau and Excel as its potential has the keys to world development.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=michel-nguegang&label=Profile%20views&color=0e75b6&style=flat" alt="michel-nguegang" /> </p>